 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy 🙂 Thank you!

 Do you have student loans to repay?
 Do you have a lot of student loan debt?
-Let me share my story with you… My standard student loan repayment plan has never been reasonable.
+Let me share my story with you… I used a private student loans company to fund my loan.
 When I graduated college, my first standard repayment plan was $300 a month, which would have left me with no money for emergencies, let alone any savings.
 When I finished graduate school, my standard repayment plan jumped to $800 a month!
 While I was lucky enough to get a job that paid well, $800 would have eaten up almost 1 whole paycheck a month.
 Lucky for me, each time I was able to negotiate it down: to $150 a month after college, and to where it is now, at $450 a month.
 Even being an hourly worker out of college, I was actually able to accumulate a small savings, something I never thought I would be able to do at 22.
 How can this information help you?
 Believe me, I didn’t have any help finding out repayment options.
 Maybe like you, I just realized I couldn’t make those payments every month, and I was desperate to find some help, any help, I could.

 Figuring Out How Much You Owe